mabhay3420/mabhay3420.github.io/_posts/2021-04-05-Building-a-static-site.md

 - That completes the process.
 Please refer to the jekyll docs and beautiful-jekyll homepage to learn about front matter, directory structure and different customization options available.

+{: .box-success}
+**Success:** We have made a simple Static website.
+Jekyll Templates gives you the flexibility to just focus on content ( Which you write In Markdown ) and other things are taken care of, Ideal for Personal Blogs and Sites.

 **Thanks**